 - Preheat the oven to 350° F (177° C).

-- Combine grated cassava, glutinous rice flour, and the rest of the condensed milk and coconut milk in a large mixing bowl.
+- Combine grated cassava, glutinous rice flour, and the rest of the condensed milk and coconut milk in a large bowl.
 Mix until well combined.

 - Pour cassava mixture into the pan and spread it evenly.